Your partner in precision urethane-based technology from prototype to production.

 MPC Polyurethane Knowledge Center

-Like ABS plastics, polyethylene (PE) is a material commonly found in many consumer goods.
-This flexible material is created through a very simple chemical structure that consists of hydrogen atoms and carbon atoms.
-Depending on the preferred density, polyethylene can be engineered to form either a linear or branched structure also commonly known as high-density polyethylene (HDPE) or low-density polyethylene (LDPE).
-While both materials stem from the same chemical composition, they each portray very different physical properties.
+Polyethylene (PE) is a material commonly found in many consumer goods.
+It is created through a simple chemical structure consisting of hydrogen and and carbon atoms.
+Depending on the desired density, polyethylene can be engineered to form either a linear or branched structure, known as high-density polyethylene (HDPE) or low-density polyethylene (LDPE).
+While both types share the same chemical composition, they each portray very different physical properties.
 HDPE is strong and stiff, while, LDPE is softer and more flexible.
-For example, HDPE can typically be found in toys, bins, and drainpipes, whereas, LDPE is often found in disposable gloves, bags, and plastic wrap to name a few.
+HDPE is strong and stiff, making it ideal for applications like toys, bins, and drainpipes, whereas, LDPE is softer and more flexible and can be commonly found in disposable gloves, bags, and plastic wrap to name a few.

 Polyurethanes are formed through the chemical reaction between a polyol and diisocyanate.
-Despite having a complex chemical structure, this unique material can allow engineers to tailor the urethane’s chemistry to meet specific design requirements.
-Polyurethanes can be custom formulated to be either soft and flexible as a cushion to something as hard and rigid like metal.
-Due to their adaptability, polyurethanes can be found in a wide variety of applications, from the bottom of your shoes to your favorite electronic devices.
+Despite their complex chemical structure, polyurethanes allow engineers to tailor the chemistry to meet specific design requirements.
+They can be custom formulated to be soft and flexible or hard and rigid, providing unparalleled adaptability.
+As a result, polyurethanes are found in a wide range of applications, from cushioning in shoes to components in your favorite electronic devices.

 parts